2004 Hamilton Tiger-Cats season

-The 2004 Hamilton Tiger-Cats season was the 47th season for the team in the Canadian Football League and their 55th overall.
+The 2004 Hamilton Tiger-Cats season was the 47th season for the team in the Canadian Football League (CFL) and their 55th overall.
 The Tiger-Cats finished in third place in the East Division with a 9–8–1 record, which surprised many as they had gone 1–17 the year before.
 They played in the East Semi-Final against the Toronto Argonauts, but lost 24–6.